Gonzalo Quesada: Italy (2023–)

 In February 2025, during the 2025 Six Nations, he led Italy to back-to-back victories over Wales for the first time ever and their first home win against the nation since 2007.
 In the following fixture, despite an impressive performance against them in the year prior, they conceded the second most points of any Six Nations game in their history after 73–24 defeat at home to France.
 This fixture also set a new record for the tries scored in a Six Nations fixture with 14 beating the previous championship record of 12.
+Italy finished the tournament in 5th place, marking only the second time they had not finished last in back-to-back Six Nations campaigns.

+In February 2026, Quesada lead Italy to back-to-back home victories over Scotland after an 18–15 victory in the opening round of the 2026 Six Nations.
+In March 2026, he led them to their first ever victory over England after a 23–18 victory in the penultimate round of the tournament.